mecarpio/tech-test-infra/README.md

 4. Add the target VM to the hosts ansible file
 3. Setup the WebApp playbook
 4. Install some dependencies in the target VM
-5. Create a ansible user in the target VM
+5. Create an ansible user in the target VM
-6. Run the ansible playbook
+6. Run the ansible-playbook

 NOTE: The target VM could be the current VM.
 For example: